jacione/interactive-cdi/README.md

 ### The "Data" tab
 This is where you load and pre-process your diffraction pattern.
 It has the following features:

 **Load data**: Opens a dialog to select one or more diffraction image files.
 If multiple images are selected, they will be summed pixel-wise.
-Some basic pre-processing is also applied at this stage: (1) color images are converted to grayscale, (2) the brightest point in the image is shifted to the center, (3) if the image is not a square, the long dimension is cropped to match the short dimension, (4) the image is resampled to 400x400 pixels (to keep computational times reasonable), and (5) the square root of the image is taken, which converts intensity to amplitude.
+Some basic pre-processing is also applied at this stage: (1) color images are converted to grayscale, (2) the brightest point in the image is shifted to the center, (3) if the image is not a square, the long dimension is cropped to match the short dimension, (4) images larger than 1024x1024 pixels are downsampled to that size (to keep computational times reasonable), and (5) the square root of the image is taken, which converts intensity to amplitude.

 **Load background**: Opens a dialog to select one or more background image files.
 These are (ideally) images measured under the exact same conditions as the diffraction data, but without the coherent light source.
 Such a measurement allows you to characterize the noise in your experiment, e.g. electrical noise in the camera or stray light in the room.
 The same pre-processing is applied to these images as to the diffraction images, with two exceptions.
 First, the shifting step re-uses the shift from the diffraction images (that is, it doesn't check for the brightest noise).
 Second, the background intensity is scaled to match the exposure of the diffraction; for example, if there are 10 summed diffraction images and only 5 background images, the background intensity will be scaled by a factor of 2. _Note that this requires the actual exposure levels to remain constant throughout the experiment._

 **Subtract background**: Toggles whether the background is subtracted from the diffraction data.
 If no background is loaded, this does nothing.
 Background subtraction is probably the most important pre-processing feature in CDI, and should always be used when possible.

+**Bin pixels**: Applies pixel binning (downsampling by summing adjacent pixels) to the image.
+For sufficiently oversampled data (many pixels per smallest diffraction fringe) this can drastically reduce the computational time of each iteration.
+However, if the fringes lose fidelity, the reconstruction will fail.

 **Gaussian blur**: Applies gaussian blurring to the image.
 The slider below it adjusts the amount of blurring (gaussian sigma in pixels).
 This can be useful for smoothing out grainy data, though it is usually better to simply sum over more images.